 The school aims to identify any special needs as early as possible in a child's learning journey.
-Half termly pupil progress meetings discuss children individually - both academic and social aspects of the child's education.
-Any initial concerns are flagged up by the class teacher with the SENDCo.
+Half-termly pupil progress meetings discuss children individually - both academic and social aspects of the child's school life.
+Any initial concerns are flagged up by the class teacher to the SENDCo.
 The SLT will agree on strategies to be put in place which are then monitored and evaluated over the following two terms.
 Tracking of attainment and progress is closely monitored at each pupil progress meeting.

-Before identifying a child as needing SEND support the class teacher with the SENDCo support will establish a clear analysis of the pupils needs.
+Before identifying a child as needing SEND support, the class teacher will establish a clear analysis of the pupils needs in liaison with the SENDCo.

-There are four main categories of need, but many children have a combination:
+There are four main categories of need: